AssoDePicche/border-radius-previewer/README.md

 ## Bonus features

 - [ ] User can change all 8 possible values of the border-radius in order to create a complex shape

+## Live preview

+You can check it out by clicking [here](https://assodepicche-border-radius-previewer.netlify.app/).